JSchmie/ScrAIbe/README.md

 ### Python usage

 It enables full control over the functionalities as well as process customization.

+Some usage examples:

+- Usage of `AutoTranscribe`, core of the transcription system, for performing trancription and diarization of audio files.

 ```python
 from scraibe import AutoTranscribe